-When parents separate there is always impact to children to its best to have a co parenting plan with your ex.
+When parents separate there is always impact to children to its best to have a co parenting plan with your ex where you both control decisions around your children.
 Mediation can be perfect to have that safe and open conversation with an impartial professional.

 Shared and Co Parenting